 ‘Mary saw you leaving.’

 In the above examples from different registers and grammars, one can clearly observe that when the object controller of mandar/fazer is realized in the accusative in the matrix clause, the inflected infinitive is completely illicit.
-Thus, the diagnostic provided by the inflected infinitive for backward object control is supported by two important arguments, namely the distinction between prepositional and nonprepositional subject control verbs in (21) and evidence provided by the written register and European Portuguese (24 & 25).
+Thus, the diagnostic provided by the inflected infinitive for backward object control is supported by two important arguments, namely the distinction between prepositional and non-prepositional subject control verbs in (21) and evidence provided by the written register and European Portuguese (24 & 25).

 Other interesting pieces of evidence for a backward control analysis of analytic causatives in Brazilian Portuguese are provided by the distribution of the anaphoric pronoun ele, which can co-occur with the raised subject and raised object of forward control verbs, but never in the causative constructions.
 The reason for this is that the causee/object of the causative verb is truly embedded and the entire construction is a backward control structure, since both control and causative verbs in Brazilian Portuguese have the same control semantics imposing commitment on the direct object: